 Fans of Anthony Burgess know that the famed English author loved playing with language.
 While writing his seminal novel A Clockwork Orange (1962)—which director Stanley Kubrick later adapted into a 1971 film—Burgess invented a teenage slang called Nadsat, which he peppered with anglicized Russian words.
-Now, more than 20 years after Burgess’s death, The Guardian reports that archivists in Manchester, England have rediscovered another sign of his fascination with words: an unfinished slang dictionary.
+And more than 20 years after Burgess’s death, archivists in Manchester, England, rediscovered another sign of his fascination with words: an unfinished slang dictionary.

 First commissioned by Penguin Books in 1965, the dictionary contains several hundred entries.
 The International Anthony Burgess Foundation—an educational charity in Burgess’s birth city of Manchester that celebrates the author’s career and life—rediscovered the work among the author’s personal objects, at the bottom of a box containing old bed sheets.

 Working on the dictionary was both time-consuming and linguistically challenging, so Burgess abandoned the project instead of completing it as a full-length reference work.
 “I’ve done A and B and find that a good deal of A and B is out of date or has to be added to, and I could envisage the future as being totally tied up with such a dictionary,” the author said in a 1971 interview (he seemingly forgot that he had also done some work on entries for the letter z).
 “So I’m dropping the whole project.
 Leave it to Eric Partridge,” the lexicographer who authored works like A Dictionary of the Underworld and A Dictionary of Catch Phrases.